Caution: Some people may find parts of this content confronting or distressing.

 Rates of hospitalisations for intentional self-harm tend to be higher for those living in lower socioeconomic (more disadvantaged) areas.

-An increase in the rate of hospitalisations due to intentional self-harm for all socioeconomic areas was reported in 2016–17 before decreasing in 2017–18, which may be due to increases in hospitalisations in 3 states.
+An increase in the rate of hospitalisations due to intentional self-harm for all socioeconomic areas was reported in 2016–17, which may be due to increases in hospitalisations in 3 states.
 Variation in hospital admission policy and practices between states and territories may have contributed to differences in the reporting of hospitalisation data.
 For further information, see the data quality statement.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.